materialsproject/pymatgen-io-validation/README.md

 validation_doc = ValidationDoc.from_directory(dir_name = path_to_vasp_calculation_directory)
 ```

-In the above case, whether a calculation passes the validator can be accessed via `validation_doc.is_valid`.
+In the above case, whether a calculation passes the validator can be accessed via `validation_doc.valid`.
 Moreover, reasons for an invalidated calculation can be accessed via `validation_doc.reasons` (this will be empty for valid calculations).
 Last but not least, warnings for potential issues (sometimes minor, sometimes major) can be accessed via `validation_doc.warnings`.
 \
 \
 For validating calculations from `TaskDoc` objects from the [Emmet](https://github.com/materialsproject/emmet) package, run: